Featured Image Credit: @itznipsey (IG)

-Thus, you should research for one carefully as you may encounter puppy mills disguised as reputable breeders and rescue institutions.
+Thus, you should research carefully as you may encounter puppy mills disguised as reputable breeders and rescue institutions.

 Here are some of the most trusted breeders that’ll be happy to help you find the English Bulldog Pitbull mix puppy of your dreams:

 - Bruiser Bulldogs – Based in Indiana, this English Bulldog breeder is American Kennel Club-recognized.
-All of their puppies for sale meet a rigorous health standard.
+All of their puppies for sale meet rigorous health standards.
 While they primarily focus on Bulldogs, you may find your English Bulldog Pitbull mix here!

 - Dark Dynasty K9s (DDK9S) – DDK9S is a Pitbull breeder specializing in protection and training services.
 Visit their official website to check their past litters and the available Pitbull and mixed puppies available for sale.